mverleg/dory/README.rst

 * Lists unreadable files, then skips them gracefully.
 * Easy to add logging hooks on success, failure, etc.
 * Makes log entry about changes & available space.
+* If a backup stops halfway, half the files are secure, and running again only only does the other half.

 The code
 -------------------------------